What is Photodynamic Therapy?

-After informed consent and thorough cleansing of your skin areas to be treated to allow optimum penetration, the photosensitizer liquid Levulan is applied topically to the entire area to be treated (e.g. the entire face or scalp.)
+After informed consent and thorough cleansing of your skin areas to be treated to allow optimum penetration, the photosensitizer liquid Levulan or Ameluz or other ALA is applied topically to the entire area to be treated (e.g. the entire face or scalp.)

-After incubation, you are brought back into the light source room and you will be provided protective eyewear to be worn during the treatment.
-After you are properly positioned within the Blu-U light source, the light source is turned on and set to 17 minutes of exposure time.
-Over the next 17 minutes, activation of the medication occurs.
+After incubation, you are brought back into the light source room and provided protective eyewear to be worn during the treatment.
+After proper positioning, the light source is turned on and set to 17 minutes of exposure time.
+During which time, activation of the medication occurs.
 Some patients may experience warmth, tingling or burning during the treatment.

 The treatment area is then washed off and sunscreen applied before leaving.
 After-care instructions are provided and a follow-up visit is scheduled.

 Individual results vary from minimal to significant improvement.

 Usually, patients with severe sun damaged skin manifested by AKs, texture and skin tone changes including mottled pigmentation, dull or sallow skin, and skin laxity may expect good to excellent improvement with PDT.
 Large pores, non-pitted acne scars, and active acne may also improve.

 Multiple treatment sessions may be required to see optimal improvement.
 Follow all instructions and recommendations for best results.